Accessibility

 | British Sign Language (BSL) video on screen alongside the questions | Deaf candidates whose first language is BSL | None at booking — declare at booking time |

-| BSL interpreter in person | Deaf candidates who prefer a live interpreter | None — DVSA arranges and pays for the interpreter |
+| BSL interpreter in person | Deaf candidates who prefer a live interpreter | None — provided at no extra fee |

-| Lip-speaker | Hearing impairment, prefers lip-reading over BSL | None — DVSA arranges and pays |
+| Lip-speaker | Hearing impairment, prefers lip-reading over BSL | None — provided at no extra fee |

 | Hearing loop | Hearing-aid users (T-position compatible) | None |